 Cucurbita Gourds: Harvest mature gourds before cold weather.
 Color deepens and skin is hard.
 Frost or freezing conditions causes injury to skins.
 Keep in a cool, dark, dry place for curing.

 Lagenaria Gourds: Harvest in the fall after a few frosts.
 Leaves and stems should be brown and dried and skin color faded.
 Require a long drying period; 3-6 months in a dry area with good ventilation.
 The gourds should not be touching each other.
 Check often for soft or rotten ones, discard them and if mold forms, wipe it off.
 When the seeds rattle inside and feel light they are dried.

 Tips: Heavy feeders, requiring high nitrogen.
-Plant into fertile soil or amend with compost or manure.
+The Speckled Swan Gourd should be planted into fertile soil or amended with compost or manure.
 Heavy water needs, mulch, and supply adequate water, at least 1” per week for optimum growth.
 Vines can grow 15 feet or more.
 Grow on a trellis for more uniform, straight gourds and for more garden space.